-Currently: Freelance journalist; research assistant to Virginia Sole-Smith; social media and editing for the Anti-Nihilist Institute.
+Currently: Freelance journalist; research assistant to Virginia Sole-Smith; social media, blogging, & copy editing for The Conversationalist.

 ProPublica, New York, NY (Oct.
 2018 – Nov.
 2018)

 Electionland “catcher”: Fielded election-related tips for local reporting partners across the country.